Review local uncommitted changes

 - Dependencies are installed in the worktree (

-npm ci, etc.) so linting and build/test work - Build and test commands run in isolation without polluting your local build cache
+npm ci, etc.) so build/test work - Build and test commands run in isolation without polluting your local build cache

 - If anything goes wrong, your environment is unaffected — just delete the worktree